GreenCUBIC/GasBotty/README.md

-# GasBotty
+# GasBotty: Multi-Metric Extraction in the Wild

-Anonymous repository to host the GasBotty demonstration notebook.
+The official GasBotty repository to host the GasBotty source code and demonstration notebook.

 To run the demonstration, clone this repository, launch the `gasbotty_demo.ipynb` using either `Jupyter Notebook` or `JupyterLab`, and execute each cell in turn.